SpektorovskaLada/Cosmetology-Clinic-database/README.md

 # 💅 Cosmetology Clinic Database

-This is a training database project for a cosmetology clinic, implemented in PostgreSQL.
+This is an educational project on developing a database for a cosmetology clinic, implemented in PostgreSQL.

 ## 🧐 Structure
 - **Clients** – information about clients